At Balance Orlando, we treat TMJ problems with approval and recommendation of a local dentist!

 All of the muscles, ligaments, connective tissues around the mouth, cheeks, neck, and even the cervical and thoracic spine can contribute to TMJD.

 What are the symptoms of TMJ Disorder?

-The most common symptom associated with TMJ Disorder is pain.
-Often described as dull and aching, the pain will be mostly located around the tempomandibular joint area but, as it radiates, it can cause earaches and head aches as well.
+The most common symptom associated with TMJD.
+Often described as dull and aching, the pain will be mostly located around the tempomandibular joint area but, as it radiates, it can cause pain around the ears and headaches as well.

 Other symptoms include:

 - A clicking or popping sound when opening or closing the jaw

 - Difficulty or discomfort with biting or chewing